 While it is possible to reside on any remote islands, I have found two to be particularly suitable for location independent entrepreneurs.

 The Azores is my favorite as it offers the best combination of island life, good food, decent weather, fast internet and pristine environment.
-The cost of living is also remarkably low, not only compared to the other islands I have visited but to many “regular” locations.
+The cost of living is also remarkably low, not only compared to the other islands I have visited but also to many “regular” locations.
 Best of all, because it is part of Portugal it is possible to benefit from the NHR status while living there.